exe.dev

 # WebSocket support proxy_set_header Upgrade $http_upgrade; proxy_set_header Connection "upgrade";

-# Timeout settings for long-lived connections proxy_read_timeout 86400s; proxy_send_timeout 86400s; }}5) Access OpenClaw and grant privileges
+# Timeout settings for long-lived connections proxy_read_timeout 86400s; proxy_send_timeout 86400s; }}Overwrite forwarding headers instead of preserving client-supplied chains.

 Section titled “5) Access OpenClaw and grant privileges”Access https://<vm-name>.exe.xyz/ (see the Control UI output from onboarding).
 If it prompts for auth, paste the

-openclaw devices approve <requestId>.
+Approve devices with openclaw devices list and openclaw devices approve <requestId>.
 When in doubt, use Shelley from your browser!

-Section titled “Remote Access”Remote access is handled by exe.dev’s authentication.
+Section titled “Remote access”Remote access is handled by exe.dev’s authentication.
 By

 default, HTTP traffic from port 8000 is forwarded to https://<vm-name>.exe.xyz